I put together this Natural and Simplistic Thanksgiving Tablescape for our guests this year.

-Make an odd number of wood bead metal wire pumpkins (tutorial coming soon) and place them throughout the tablescape.
+Make an odd number of wood bead metal wire pumpkins (tutorial here) and place them throughout the tablescape.

 Odd numbers are great for decor.
 I used an odd number of pumpkins, candles, and vases on my Thanksgiving tablescape to add interest.

 I made 3 large wood bead wire pumpkins and 2 small.